 Illegal Search and Seizure

-Law enforcement often makes procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
 The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in Bollinger County, MO.
-If evidence was seized illegally, your Bollinger County, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

-Entrapment can manifest in various situations throughout Missouri.
-The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+Entrapment can occur in a variety of situations throughout Missouri.
+The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple people, not all of whom are guilty.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up a multitude of people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography can serve as a strategy to reduce your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
-Your Combs Waterkotte Bollinger County, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography can serve as a strategy to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+Some mitigating factors your Combs Waterkotte Bollinger County, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Don’t Hesitate – Connect With a Bollinger County, MO Child Pornography Defense Lawyer Right Away at Combs Waterkotte

-Child pornography charges are serious and can cast enduring, if not permanent, shadows on your reputation and future in Bollinger County, MO.
+Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in Bollinger County, MO.
 But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Bollinger County or Missouri along is ill-advised.
+Attempting to navigate the uncertainties and intricacies of the legal system in Bollinger County or Missouri along is risky.

 We recognize that good people often find themselves caught in unfortunate circumstances in Bollinger County and throughout Missouri.
-We are here to help.
-Call our expert Bollinger County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or complete our online contact form to schedule a free, confidential case review.
+We’re here to help.
+Call our expert Bollinger County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or complete our online contact form to arrange a free, confidential consultation.